msecrist-couchbase/smallcb-training-capella/README.md

   like 10-items-or-less quick checkout lanes...
   see: -containersSingleUse cmd-line param, defaults to 0.

-DONE: first end-to-end demo on laptop?
+DONE: first end-to-end demo on laptop.

-DONE: first end-to-end demo on cloud?
-Thanks Denis Rosa!
+DONE: first end-to-end demo on cloud -- thanks Denis Rosa for ec2 setup!

 DONE: UI should show the CB version -- in the footer.